React Higher-Order Components

 Introduction

 Higher-Order Components (HOCs) are one of the most powerful and flexible advanced patterns in React.
-If you've been using React for a while, you've likely encountered them in libraries like Redux (connect
+If you've been using React for a while, you've likely encountered them in libraries like Redux (connect) or React Router.

 A Higher-Order Component is a function that takes a component and returns a new enhanced component.
 Think of them as "component transformers" that add functionality to your existing components without modifying their original code.